Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Experimental Analysis of OTA Phase-Referenced Channel Impulse Responses

+Fig.~\ref{fig:h_tau-t_h1_tau-t}\subref{fig:h1_tau-t} shows that the strongest signal was consistently aligned at \(\tau_{\mathrm{ref}} = \SI{3.3}{\nano\second}\) over time as a result of the LoSRef-enabled delay calibration.
+Meanwhile, the time-varying components induced by human motion are not clearly distinguishable in the raw CIR representation.
+Accordingly, clutter removal described in Section~\ref{ssec:Static-Component-Removal} is applied to obtain the residual CIR, whose delay--time response is shown in Fig.~\ref{fig:h_tau-t_h1_tau-t}\subref{fig:h_tau-t}, with the geometry-based bistatic range \( d_{\mathrm{Tx\text{--}target\text{--}Rx}} \) overlaid for reference.
+A good agreement was observed between the two.
 In addition, a snapshot of the residual CIR and the estimated clutter \( \overline{h}(\tau) \) are shown in Fig.~\ref{fig:cir_null}, together with the previously presented results.
 Although the human-induced scattering component around \( \tau = \SI{25}{\nano\second} \) is about \SI{20}{\decibel} weaker than the dominant clutter component \( \overline{h}(\tau) \), the residual CIR \( \tilde{h}(\tau,t) \) clearly captured the corresponding temporal variations through clutter removal.